 The individual considering making a report of general mistreatment should first, if at all possible, attempt to resolve the matter directly with the alleged offender.
-Students may consult the Associate Dean for Student Affairs and/or Associate Dean for Multicultural Affairs at any time for assistance.
+Students may consult the Associate Dean for Student Affairs at any time for assistance.
 Such informal consultation will always be confidential, unless precluded by safety of the student or institutional policy.
 Students have the right to report such incidents without fear of retribution or retaliation.
 General mistreatment comes in many forms, including but not limited to: verbal abuse, public humiliation, intentional neglect, assignment of tasks in retaliation, belittlement, and unreasonable/intentional exclusion from an educational opportunity.
 For conduct to violate this policy and be considered general mistreatment, it must be more than merely offensive; it must be so objectively offensive and/or repeated, pervasive or severe that it effectively denies the victim access to UMMC's resources and opportunities, unreasonably interferes with the victim's environment, or deprives the victim of some other protected right.
-Formal complaints of general mistreatment regarding faculty, residents and staff are made through the Associate Dean for Student Affairs and/or the Associate Dean for Multicultural Affairs to the chief human resources officer or the assistant director for equal employment opportunity.
+Formal complaints of general mistreatment regarding faculty, residents and staff are made through the Associate Dean for Student Affairs to the appropriate institutional official

-Formal complaints of general mistreatment regarding other students are handled through the School of Medicine's Policy on Professional Behavior and made through the Associate Dean for Student Affairs and/or the Associate Dean for Multicultural Affairs.
+Formal complaints of general mistreatment regarding other students are handled through the School of Medicine's Policy on Professional Behavior and made through the Office of Student Affairs or other appropriate institutional offices.
 All formal complaints must be in writing and will be investigated.
 The institution investigates and responds to all reported incidents in a timely fashion.